John Brown Paton: Interests

 Paton was president of the Licensing Laws Information Bureau (1898-1902), and vice-president of the British Institute for Social Service (1904), and of the British and Foreign Bible Society (1907).

 Paton with Robert William Dale edited (1858–61) The Eclectic Review.
 With Frederick Smeeton Williams, his colleague, he edited the "Home Mission Tract Series" (1865).
 He was a consulting editor (1882-8) of the Contemporary Review, to which, at his request, Lightfoot contributed (1874–7) his articles on Supernatural Religion.
 With Percy William Bunting, and Alfred Ernest Garvie, he edited a series of papers Christ and Civilisation (1910), his last work.

 Works

-Paton's publications include The Two-fold Alternative (3rd ed., 1900), The Inner Mission of the Church (new ed., 1900), and two volumes of collected essays.
+Paton's publications include The Two-fold Alternative (3rd edition, 1900), The Inner Mission of the Church (new ed., 1900), and two volumes of collected essays.
 He was a constant contributor to literary reviews.

 Family

 His son, John Lewis Paton (1863-1946), who headed the Cambridge classical tripos in 1886, became High Master of Manchester Grammar School in 1903.